prismmodelchecker/prism/prism/README.txt

   http://vlsi.colorado.edu/~fabio/CUDD/

 ----------------
 ACKNOWLEDGEMENTS
 ----------------

-PRISM was created and is still actively maintained by:
+Currently, development work on PRISM is primarily carried out in the Department of Computer Science at the University of Oxford.
+Previously, PRISM was based in the School of Computer Science at the University of Birmingham.

+The core team working on PRISM currently comprises:

- * Dave Parker (University of Birmingham)
+ * Dave Parker (Oxford)
- * Gethin Norman (University of Glasgow)
+ * Gethin Norman (Glasgow)
- * Marta Kwiatkowska (University of Oxford)
+ * Marta Kwiatkowska (Oxford)

-We gratefully acknowledge contributions to the PRISM code-base from various sources, including (in approximately reverse chronological order):
+Many others have contributed to PRISM.
+In approximately reverse chronological order:

+ * Vojtech Forejt: "Fox-Glynn" implementation, explicit-state model checking
+ * Christian von Essen: Contributions to explicit-state model checking library
  * Vincent Nimal: Approximate (simulation-based) model checking techniques
  * Mark Kattenbelt: Wide range of enhancements/additions, especially in the GUI
- * Carlos Bederian (working with Pedro D'Argenio): LTL model checking for MDPs
+ * Carlos Bederian (working with Pedro D'Argenio): Addition of LTL model checking for MDPs to PRISM
- * Gethin Norman: Precomputation algorithms, abstraction
  * Alistair John Strachan: Port to 64-bit architectures
  * Alistair John Strachan, Mike Arthur and Zak Cohen: Integration of JFreeChart into PRISM
  * Charles Harley and Sebastian Vermehren: GUI enhancements
  * Rashid Mehmood: Improvements to low-level data structures and numerical solution algorithms
  * Stephen Gilmore: Support for the stochastic process algebra PEPA
  * Paolo Ballarini & Kenneth Chan: Port to Mac OS X
- * Andrew Hinton: Original versions of the GUI, Windows port and simulator
+ * Andrew Hinton: Original versions of the GUI, Windows-port and simulator
  * Joachim Meyer-Kayser: Original implementation of the "Fox-Glynn" algorithm

 For more details see:

   http://www.prismmodelchecker.org/people.php

 -------
 CONTACT